What headline? ‘Gaslighting’ is Merriam-Webster’s word of 2022

 — “Codify,” as in turning abortion rights into federal law.

-— “Raid,” as in the search of former President Donald Trump’s Mar-a-Lago home.
+— “Raid,” as in search of former President Donald Trump’s Mar-a-Lago home.

 — “Sentient,” with lookups brought on by Google canning the engineer who claimed an unreleased AI system had become sentient.